Intrenion/Milcraft/doctrine/on-tactics.md

 Choose actions that exploit the specific ground, weather, and surroundings.

 **Outcome**
-The environment strengthens your advantages and limits enemy choices.
+The environment amplifies your advantages and constrains enemy options.

 Chapter: Tactical Concepts - Environment and Geography